Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

 Malcolm Brogdon Insights vs. the Hawks

-- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- Brogdon's opponents, the Hawks, have a middling offensive tempo, ranking 10th in the NBA with 102.9 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.
+- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.

-- The Hawks are the 19th-ranked team in the league, allowing 44.1 rebounds per contest.
+- On the glass, the Hawks are ranked 19th in the league, allowing 44.1 rebounds per contest.

-- Looking at assists, the Hawks are ranked 22nd in the league, conceding 26 per contest.

-- Conceding 11.9 made 3-pointers per contest, the Hawks are the eighth-ranked team in the league.
+- In terms of 3-pointers, the Hawks have allowed 11.9 makes per contest, eighth in the league.

 Malcolm Brogdon vs. the Hawks